software-students-spring2024/0-git-workflow-practice-iltenahmet/README.md

 Testing the code - also crucial.
 There are many cases when software runs on specific systems, but not on others; when it is vulnerable to SQL injections, or other types of attacks.
 Testing the code is crucial, and should be done by a professional, or a group of professionals, who are responsible for the testing and maintenance of the code.

 Overall i think this article was written as a joke and should not be taken seriously.
 IT was difficult to pinpoint the serious parts vs ones that were written as a joke

+#### Ahmet's reply to Alex in defense of the original article
+I don't think the original article makes the claim that code maintenance and architectue is unimportant, or that testing is not crucial.
+In fact the part with the testing opens with "grug have love/hate relationship with test: test save grug many, many uncountable time and grug love and respect test".